Connect with the FPMRS Community

 Volunteer for a Committee—the Society's numerous committees are responsible for developing and maintaining the programs and policies that support the mission.
 Apply to volunteer during the annual call for volunteers process each spring.

 Participate in a Special Interest Group (SIGs)—communities around designated areas of interest that provide discussion and education.
-Current SIGs include Allied Health, Basic Science, EMR, Fellows, Fellowship Program Directors, Mesh/Graft Use in Pelvic Reconstructive Surgery, Private Practice, and Global Health.
+Current SIGs include Electronic Medical Records, Global Health, Health Disparities, Mesh/Graft Use in Pelvic Reconstructive Surgery, and Childbirth and Pelvic Floor Disorders.
 Click here to learn more.